-Structured data or schema markup is a way of describing your website to make it easier for search engines to index it.
-By embedding tags of code throughout the HTML of your page, you’re telling search engines what your content is all about.
+Structured data (also called schema markup) is a way of describing your website to make it easier for search engines to index it.
+By embedding tags of code throughout your pages’ HTML, you’re telling search engines what your content is all about.

 Without schema markup, search engines don’t see the “meaning” of your data when crawling a page or site.
 Instead, they have to make an extra effort to go from “seeing” to “understanding.”

 While structured data is not a ranking factor, it simplifies the ranking process.
-And since the main goal of your search engine optimization tactics is to climb higher on the search engine results page (SERP), helping search engines analyze your site should be a priority.
+And since the main goal of your SEO tactics is to climb higher on the search engine results page (SERP), helping search engines analyze your site should be a priority.

 Benefits of using structured data for SEO

-The key benefits of using structured data for SEO include:
+There are a few key benefits of using structured data for SEO.